 How SCP Arts Works

-- SCP facilitates a project scoping process with SCP partners, SCP Artist-in-Residence, and faculty to collaboratively develop a partner-identified, art-based project that advances partner sustainability goals and enriches course learning objectives.
+- SCP facilitates a project scoping process with SCP partners and faculty to collaboratively develop a partner-identified, art-based project that advances partner sustainability goals and enriches course learning objectives.

 - Through arts-based workshops during class, the SCP Artist-in-Residence and students co-envision the project artwork.
 This process enriches students' investigation and analysis of the project question and communication of project findings.